eqNj/eqN-PD2-Filter/README.md

 ![Crafting Ring](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Crafting.jpg)

 All items will show any recipes possible, as applicable.
-They will use a color-coded sysbol (@) matching their respective perfect gem color within the recipe, as seen above.
+They will use a color-coded symbol (@) matching their respective perfect gem color within the recipe, as seen above.

 These recipes will show up once relevant as your character progresses, to help ease new players into this information.
 I.E.: Non-magic items will show their socketing recipe, if not of superior quality.
 Magic items will show all possible crafting recipes.
 Rare, crafted, set, and unique items will show possible upgrade recipes if any are available.